kofimokome/WP-Tools/readme.md

 These are a set of helper classes that will make WordPress plugin/theme development easier

+Read this [Article on Medium](https://medium.com/@kofimokome/simplifying-wordpress-plugin-development-using-object-oriented-programming-part-1-bootstrapping-f939f435d31b) to find out how to use the other tools.

 ## Examples

 ### 1. Menu page without sub menu page